justintadlock/custom-background-extended/readme.md

 ## Installation ##

-1. Upload the `custom-backgrounds` folder to your `/wp-content/plugins/` directory.
+1. Upload the `custom-background-extended` folder to your `/wp-content/plugins/` directory.
-2. Activate the "Custom Backgrounds" plugin through the "Plugins" menu in WordPress.
+2. Activate the "Custom Background Extended" plugin through the "Plugins" menu in WordPress.
 3. Edit a post to add a custom background.

 ## Frequently Asked Questions ##